InfinityVM/InfinityVM/book/src/contracts/README.md

 # Contracts

-**Note:** You don't need to read this section to build an app with InfinityVM.
-All the relevant info on contracts is already covered in the [Building with InfinityVM](../integration/README.md) sections.
+This section provides details on _how_ InfinityVM's coprocessor contracts work.
+This is not required reading for building an app; all the relevant info on contracts is already covered in the [Building with InfinityVM](../integration/README.md) sections.

 ## Coprocessor contracts